ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 }
 ```

-Functions annoted as @awslambda:Function should always have the first parameter with the [awslambda:Context](https://lib.ballerina.io/ballerinax/awslambda/latest/classes/Context) object contains the information and operations related to the current function execution in AWS Lambda such as the request ID and the remaining execution time.
+Functions annotated as @awslambda:Function should always have the first parameter with the [awslambda:Context](https://lib.ballerina.io/ballerinax/awslambda/latest/classes/Context) object contains the information and operations related to the current function execution in AWS Lambda such as the request ID and the remaining execution time.

 The second parameter with the `json` value contains the input request data.
 This input value format will vary depending on the source, which invoked the function (e.g., an AWS S3 bucket update event).
 The return type of the function is `json`.
 When the function is triggered by the event, the function body executes and it simply logs the input json and returns the json.